-With extensive training in minimally-invasive image-guided procedures, Dr. Robert Handley has devoted his expertise to helping women near the Flower Mound area suffering from fibroids.
+With extensive training in minimally-invasive image-guided procedures, Dr. Robert Handley has devoted his expertise to helping women near the Dallas area suffering from fibroids.
 Highly regarded as an expert in uterine fibroid embolization, Dr. Handley offers patients a minimally invasive, state-of-the-art, non-surgical alternative for uterine fibroid treatment and adenomyosis.
-North Texas Fibroids is conveniently located in Flower Mound, Texas, so you are able to have the procedure done in an outpatient setting an go home the same day.
+North Texas Fibroids is conveniently located Between Dallas and Fort Worth at our office in Flower Mound Texas.
+This allows women to able to have the procedure done in an outpatient setting and go home the same day.

 As a proven and effective treatment for fibroids, Uterine Fibroid Embolization is an alternative to hysterectomy or myomectomy.
 This procedure is not experimental and has been performed for the last 20 years.
 UFE has provided hundreds of thousands of women with faster symptom relief from their fibroids without major surgery.
 UFE typically involves only 7–10 days of recovery as opposed to six to eight weeks of recovery after major fibroid surgery.
 Patients can now discuss with Dr. Robert Handley to have the uterine fibroid embolization procedure done through femoral access or radial access.

-To learn more from our team of fibroid specialists about your treatment options, please schedule an appointment at our Flower Mound office today by calling (972) 724-2000.
+To learn more from fibroid specialist Dr. Robert Handley about your treatment options, please schedule an appointment at our Flower Mound office today by calling (972) 724-2000.

 Why More Women Choose Dr. Handley to Treat their Fibroids